radhaprashanthi/Cyborg/README.md

     4. `gcc -o file_comp_decomp file_comp_decomp.c -lz` which will generate executable out file.
     4. `./file_comp_decomp <file_name> <mode>` where file_name is the file which needs to be compressed or decompressed & mode is whether it needs to be compressed or decompressed
     5. Created `test_files/` for testing various files using the above compression and decompression.
-    6. Myself tested for all various extensions of files.
-BUT, on github I am pushing only for the files of example run below.
+    6. Tested for all various extensions present in `test_files/`.
+BUT, on github pushing only compressed/decompressed files of example run below
+    7. Remaining files available in `test_files/` are for testing for users.

 ## Example Run:
     ```